flatironinstitute/public_www/README.md

 ### Thumbnails

-If you wish to have both a thumbnail (for fast loading) and a larger image (for detail) please follow the convention of the first example project.
+If you wish to have both a thumbnail (for fast loading) and a larger image or video (for detail) please follow the convention of the first example project.
+Please note that the 'alt' tag text will be repurposed as the popup caption.

 ```html
 <article class="col-6 col-12-xsmall work-item">